 Here, we’ll talk about why this happens and try to give you a better understanding of how local search rankings work.

-And, we’ll finish things up by giving you tips to make sure your business shows up in the right searches!
+We’ll finish things up by giving you tips to make sure your business shows up in the right searches!

 What Is Used to Determine Local Search Rankings?